nmorajda/grav-plugin-age-verification/README.md

 ## Usage

 Once installed, the plugin will prompt users to confirm they are 18 years or older before accessing the site's content.

+## Why Server-Side Verification

+Age verification is handled server-side to ensure that access restrictions cannot be bypassed by disabling JavaScript or manipulating client-side scripts.
+This approach provides a more secure and reliable method of enforcing age restrictions.